 Tessa W, Enterprise(> 1000 emp.)

 If you're anything like most of the internal comms teams we speak with, proving your impact on the business is important.
-That's why Smarp has gone above and beyond to develop an analytics platform that not only reports what's going on with your communications, but also gives actionable insights on how to improve.
+That's why Haiilo has gone above and beyond to develop an analytics platform that not only reports what's going on with your communications, but also gives actionable insights on how to improve.
 That means giving you specific actions that move the needle on key business initiatives.

 Quality of Support and Ease of Doing Business With